KevinLiTian/Harvard_CS50_AI/DIY/knights/README.md

   - B then says “C is a knave.”
   - C says “A is a knight.”

 In each of the above puzzles, each character is either a knight or a knave.
-Every sentence spoken by a knight is true, and every sentence spoken by a knave is false.
+Every sentence spoken by a knight is true, and every sentence spoken by a knave is false

+You should only tell the AI what the characters said with propositional logics defined in `logic.py`, without telling the AI what you think.
+You can use the `model_check` function in `logic.py` to check what the entailments are

-Once you’ve completed the knowledge base for a problem, you should be able to run `python puzzle.py` to see the solution to the puzzle.
+Once you’ve completed the knowledge base for a problem, you should be able to run `python puzzle.py` to see the solution to the puzzle

 ## Hints